 Another indispensable tool for cold calling is a dialer system.
 Dialing each number by hand takes too long and is not an effective use of your time, especially if you get no response.
-Dialers can dial multiple numbers at once so that you’ll spend less time waiting, and more time talking to leads.
+Dialers can dial multiple numbers at once so that you’ll spend less time waiting and more time talking to leads.
 They also gather phone numbers for you, dial them automatically, and even provide scripts.
 A great system is REDX’s Power Dialer.

 What is the Success Rate of Cold Calling?

 As of last year, cold calling had an average success rate of 2%.
 However, don’t take this as a sign of discouragement.
-Cold calling is still a successful and essential lead generation strategy for many businesses.
+Cold calling is still a successful and essential lead-generation strategy for many businesses.
 Organizations that did not engage in cold calling experienced 42% less growth than businesses that did.

 In the real estate industry specifically, it takes about 12 hours of calling and 208 cold calls to achieve one listing, appointment, or referral, according to a study by the Keller Center at Baylor University.
-So if an agent’s average commission is $4,641, that means you get a return on investment of $386.75 per hour!
+So if an agent’s average commission is $4,641, you get a return on investment of $386.75 per hour!